woodpecker-ci/woodpecker/docs/docs/30-administration/100-external-configuration-api.md

 # External Configuration API

-To provide additional management and preprocessing capabilities for pipeline configuration Woodpecker supports an API for external configuration.
+To provide additional management and preprocessing capabilities for pipeline configurations Woodpecker supports an HTTP api which can be enabled to call an external config service.
-Before the run or restart of any pipeline Woodpecker will make a POST request to an external REST API with the current repo and build information, and the current config file.
-The external API can then send back new pipeline configurations that will be used immediately or responsnd with `HTTP 204` to tell the system to use the existing configuration.
+Before the run or restart of any pipeline Woodpecker will make a POST request to an external HTTP api sending the current repository, build information and all current config files retrieved from the repository.
+The external api can then send back new pipeline configurations that will be used immediately or respond with `HTTP 204` to tell the system to use the existing configuration.

 Every request sent by Woodpecker is signed using a http-signature created with a provided secret.
 This way the external api can verify the authenticity request from the Woodpecker Instance